kawansoft/aceql-http/README.md

 For other databases engines, just tailor the file as indicated: [kawansoft_example_other_databases.txt](https://www.aceql.com/rest/soft/1.0/src/kawansoft_example_other_databases.txt)

-Then launch the script that will create the tables in a database.
+Then launch the script that will create the tables in a database

 ## Linux/Unix Installation & Server Startup